 When it comes to keeping bamboo flooring free from this type of damage, the best defense is a good offense.
 Keep pets' nails trimmed, use felt pads under your furniture and when moving it, pick it up and place it down gently.
 Use doormats at entrances to keep debris from entering your home and ask family members and visitors to remove their shoes before entering.

 A bamboo floor can last 20 years or more if you routinely maintain it and avoid damaging products.

 - To keep small dust and debris particles at a minimum, sweep your floor daily using a soft brush, broom or microfiber mop.

 - Clean the floor weekly with a pH-neutral wood-floor cleaner or flooring product.
 You can also mop a bamboo floor using water, but make sure you don't use an excess of it.
 Wring out the mop head so that it is only lightly dampened.
 Never use a steam cleaner on a bamboo floor.
 If you choose to use a vacuum, make sure it is a hardwood vacuum or has a hardwood attachment.

 - To avoid slippery residue on bamboo, do not use waxes, oils, polishes or anything abrasive or acidic, as it may further damage the floor.

 - With repeated traffic, it's inevitable that some damage and overall dullness will occur.
-Every few years, you can sand and refinish bamboo to remove dents and scratches and revive any well-worn areas.
+You can sand and refinish bamboo to remove dents and scratches and revive any well-worn areas.
 After sanding, apply a new finish to your bamboo floor to make it look as good as new.
 The number of times you can do this is limited, especially for engineered planks with a veneer, and it's a labor-intensive procedure that you won't want to do often in any case.